pingsutw/Extractfeature/README.md

 # Extractfeature

-This project is for autolab
+This is for autoLab Opencv with C++ for calculate the Center point of Laser